lightalkmst/green_curry/README.md

 #### F.c : unit -> (? -> ?) list -> (? -> ?)
 Reverse function composes the argument, but with a temporary DSL that is applied only one level deep

-note: F.ignore will be returned if there is only one function supplied
+(note: requires at least two functions to be composed to work properly)

-note: this is safe for nested usage in other instances of F.c and F.p
+(note: this is safe for nested usage in other instances of F.c and F.p)
 ```javascript
 var f = F.c () (
     F.tap (F.log)